-Here's a concise roundup of credible coverage on USDA Secretary Brooke L. Rollins' August 27, 2025 announcement regarding the 2001 Roadless Area Conservation Rule.
+A roundup of credible coverage on USDA Secretary Brooke L. Rollins' announced rescission of the 2001 Roadless Area Conservation Rule, the public comment period that followed, and ongoing developments through 2026.

 LATEST DEVELOPMENT